Arkansas Baptist College

 Arkansas Baptist College (ABC) is a private Baptist-affiliated historically black college in Little Rock, Arkansas.
-Founded in 1884 as the Minister's Institute, ABC was initially funded by the Colored Baptists of the State of Arkansas.
+Founded in 1884 as the Minister's Institute, while later renaming it to its current name in April 1885, ABC was initially funded by the Colored Baptists of the State of Arkansas.
 It is the only historically black Baptist school west of the Mississippi River.
 The Main Building on its campus, built in 1893, is one of the oldest surviving academic buildings in the state, and was listed on the National Register of Historic Places in 1976.

+History

+The college was founded in 1884 as the Minister's Institute, and was initially funded by the Colored Baptists of the State of Arkansas.
+The first principal and teacher was J.P.
+Lawson, a white Baptist minister from Joplin, Missouri.

+Joseph Albert Booker, the first president, served from 1887 until his death in 1926.
+He was formerly enslaved and a newspaper editor.
+Booker was an influential educator and he actively fought against the segregationist policies in Little Rock.

+Shortly after Booker became president, the Arkansas Baptist College acquired land at the southwest corner of 16th Street and High Street (now MLK Street), where they built wooden structures that burned down on March 2, 1893.
+The campus remained at that site, and the cornerstone for the Old Main building was laid on November 2, 1893, but it took several years to complete the building.

+The campus has changed over the years.
+In 1913, it included a 3-story boys dormitory, a manual training building, and the president's home.
+In the 1930s, the campus added an education building which housed the library, classrooms, offices, The Baptist Vanguard newspaper print shop, the business department, and the biology room.
+By 1950, the campus included Old Main, the education building, the boys dormitory, an administration building, gymnasium, and two more classroom buildings.

 Accreditation

+In 1947, during the tenure of president Coggs, the college received its initial two-year accreditation from the Arkansas State Department of Education.

 Arkansas Baptist College was accredited by the Higher Learning Commission in 1987.
-In February 2014 the Commission placed the college on notice that it was at risk for being out of compliance with the commission's criteria for accreditation.
-In August 2015 the commission gave the college a "Show-Cause" order to present a case that its accreditation should not be withdrawn.
+In February 2014, the Commission placed the college on notice that it was at risk for being out of compliance with the commission's criteria for accreditation.
+The following year, the commission gave the college a "Show-Cause" order to present a case that its accreditation should not be withdrawn.
 The order was withdrawn in November 2016.
 The commission placed the college on probation in 2019 for failing to meet the accreditation criterion that requires the institution to have adequate resources.
+In 2022, the college was placed on a three-year probation again.